oskardudycz/EventSourcing.NetCore/README.md

 ## I found an issue or I have a change request

 Feel free to create an issue on GitHub.
-Contributions, pull requests are more than welcome!
+Contributions pull requests are more than welcome!

 ## Contributors